mancio/Volante-The-Gamepad/README.md

 The difference from the past is the presence of _linear potentiometers_ that give the possibility to the player to be absolutely precice with the movements.

 #### Note
-Don't worry if is not totaly clear... you are smart and perfect.
-This project is still on working.
+Don't worry if is not totally clear... you are smart and perfect.
+This project is still under development.